Bootstrapping frustrated magnets: the fate of the chiral ${\rm O}(N)\times {\rm O}(2)$ universality class: Introduction

 In this respect, calculations have also been performed using Functional, or Nonperturbative RG (NPRG).
 The results rather confirm the picture of the $\epsilon$-expansion \cite{NPRGLett,DelamotteReview}, producing a curve $N_{c}(d)$ in a reasonably good agreement with the $\epsilon$-expansion all the way down to three dimensions, see Fig.~\ref{fig:comparison}.

-In this paper we will approach the problem using another nonperturbative method - the numerical conformal bootstrap.
-Since its inception \cite{Rattazzi:2008pe}, thanks to many technical and conceptual improvements such as \cite{Caracciolo:2009bx,Rattazzi:2010yc,Poland:2011ey,El-Showk:2012cjh,El-Showk:2012vjm,Hogervorst:2013sma,Kos:2013tga,Kos:2014bka,Simmons-Duffin:2015qma,Kos:2015mba,Landry:2019qug,Erramilli:2020rlr}, the method has achieved several important results, notably the high precision determination of the critical exponents of the 3D Ising, O(2) and O(3) universality classes \cite{El-Showk:2014dwa,Kos:2016ysd}.
+In this paper we will approach the problem using another nonperturbative method - the numerical conformal bootstrap.\footnote{Previously, conformal bootstrap has already been used to study this problem in Refs. \cite{Nakayama:2014sba,Johan}.
+There are some methodological differences between our work and the approaches of these prior works, whose review is postponed to Section \ref{sec:priorcomparison}.} Since its inception \cite{Rattazzi:2008pe}, thanks to many technical and conceptual improvements such as \cite{Caracciolo:2009bx,Rattazzi:2010yc,Poland:2011ey,El-Showk:2012cjh,El-Showk:2012vjm,Hogervorst:2013sma,Kos:2013tga,Kos:2014bka,Simmons-Duffin:2015qma,Kos:2015mba,Landry:2019qug,Erramilli:2020rlr}, the method has achieved several important results, notably the high precision determination of the critical exponents of the 3D Ising, O(2) and O(3) universality classes \cite{El-Showk:2014dwa,Kos:2016ysd}.
 It has already contributed to the resolution of some puzzles such as the liquid helium heat capacity anomaly \cite{Chester:2019ifh} and the cubic instability of the Heisenberg magnets \cite{Chester:2020iyt}.
 See \cite{Poland2016,Poland:2018epd,Poland:2022qrs,Rychkov:2023wsd} for reviews and results for other models, including with gauge fields and fermions.

 Conformal bootstrap relies on the basic fact that a fixed point of the renormalization group flow is normally described by a unitary conformal field theory (see \cref{app:conf}), as well as on some assumptions about gaps in the operator spectrum.
 This represents a very different set of assumptions as compared to the renormalization group studies.
 In particular, the conformal bootstrap analysis does not suffer from truncation and resummation ambiguities inherent to perturbative and nonperturbative RG techniques mentioned above.
 It is therefore particularly interesting to inquire what the conformal bootstrap has to say about the $\text{O}(N)\times \text{O}(2)$ controversy.